nilsso/cisc310-lab2/README.md

 The built binary will be located at `build/src/lab2`.
 Invoke with the `-h` flag for a full list of options to the program.
-By default, attempts to read MILES code patterns from a file named `miles.csv` and sequences from a fale named `seqs.csv` (these files can be changed through optional flags).
+By default, attempts to read MILES code patterns from a file named `miles.csv` and sequences from a file named `seqs.csv` (these files can be changed through optional flags).
 Additional optional arguments are `-n` for normalizing input sequences, and `-o <FILE>` for specifying an output file into which found MILES codes will be written.